 Why Is Branded Content Effective?

-You have to find your own voice within the brand you represent.
-Every brand has its own personality, so you need to make sure that your voice resonates with that particular audience.
+You have to find your voice within the brand you represent.
+Every brand has its personality, so you need to ensure that your voice resonates with that particular audience.

 Branded content is effective because it gives the customer a peek behind the company curtain, which builds trust and loyalty.
-The best branded content companies are ones that create an emotional connection between their customers and their brands.
+The best-branded content companies create an emotional connection between their customers and their brands.

 The more emotional connection there is between the customer and the brand, the more likely they will purchase.